Are You A Hip-Hanger? Ideas on How Not to Stand for Hip Pain Relief

 2. Achieve a relaxed, balanced posture without consciously gripping any muscles – we are still aiming for a low-energy standing posture!

-This blog was written by Dr Alison Grimaldi and Kirsty McNab, physiotherapists who have over 50 years of combined professional clinical experience, dealing with patients suffering from a wide range of hip and pelvic conditions.
+This blog was written by Dr Alison Grimaldi, physiotherapists, researcher, and educator, who has over 30 years professional clinical experience, dealing with patients suffering from a wide range of hip and pelvic conditions.

-Dr. Alison Grimaldi BPhty, MPhty(Sports), PhD is Practice Principal of Physiotec Physiotherapy, an Australian Sports Physiotherapist and Adjunct Senior Research Fellow at the University of Queensland, author and global educator.
+Dr. Alison Grimaldi BPhty, MPhty(Sports), PhD, FACP is a fellow of the Australian College of Physiotherapists, Practice Principal of PhysioTec Physiotherapy, an Australian Sports Physiotherapist , an Adjunct Senior Research Fellow at the University of Queensland, as well as an author and global educator

 • Assess whether your standing posture is likely to be contributing to your hip pain